HPC-SimTools/IPS-framework/trunk/README.txt

   make
   make test

+It is highly recommended to install the IPS in a location separate from the build tree using the command

+  make install

 If you have sphinx-build in your path and cmake detected it, then the following command will build the documentation::